pyhoon/MinimaListUtils-B4X/README.md

 # MinimaListUtils-B4X
-Version: 1.05 \
+Version: 1.06 \
 A utility class to manipulate a simple List of Map to do basic CRUD.

+Treat it as some kind of a NoSQL for key-value pairs.\
+It is suitable for small demo if you don't want to use SQL database.

 It depends on **KeyValueStore** library.\
+Note: You can remove this dependency and use File.WriteBytes and File.ReadBytes.

-This b4xlib replaces the class from MinimaList published in B4J code snippet.
+This b4xlib replaces the class from MinimaList formerly published in B4J code snippet.

 Code snippets also included for creating RESTful API subs for MinimaList Controller when developing with Web API Template 2.04+.

 ---

 **Properties**
-- First As Map (read)
+- First As Map (read/write)
-- Last As Map (read)
+- Last As Map (read/write)
-- List (read/write)
+- List (read/write)-

 **Methods**
 - Add (M As Map)
+- Clone As MinimaList
-- CopyList As List
+- CopyList As Object
 - CopyObject (xo As Object) As Object
 - Count (key As String, id As Long) As Int
 - Exclude (id As Long) As List